tuned-org-uk/tauformer/ADVANTAGES.md

 ### Module layout

-In `tauattention.rs`, tau-mode attention is a full drop-in replacement for `CausalSelfAttention`:
+In `tauattention.rs`, taumode attention is a full drop-in replacement for `CausalSelfAttention`:

 - It keeps:
     - Q/K/V linear projections